platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 ```

 Every time your activity script runs it generates a new log entry, including the output from the script.
-Any output produced by `console.log` is available in the activity log, and that's the recommended way to debug scripts.
+Any output produced by `console.log` is available in the activity log, which is the recommended way to debug scripts.

 See the [activity log](../overview.md#debugging-integrations) documentation for further details.